Albuquerque Distracted Driving Accident Attorney

 Evidence of Distracted Driving

-One of the most important functions of a car accident attorney is to gather evidence that proves fault in the case of a distracted driving car accident.
+One of the most important functions of a car accident attorney is to gather evidence that proves fault in cases involving distracted driving accidents.

 Key sources of this evidence may include: